jhigginson/front-end-challenges/ip-address-nextjs/README.md

 ### What I learned

-- further practice writing CSS,
+- further practice writing CSS
 - practiced writing api calls to third party apis
 - how to integrate interactive maps
 - using third-party component libraries